-The ES-3148 is a stand-alone layer 2 Ethernet switch with 48 10/100Mbps ports, two RJ-45 Gigabit (1Gbps or 1000Mbps)/mini-GBIC (Gigabit Interface Converter) combo ports for uplink, two RJ-45 Gigabit ports and a console port and a management port for local management.
-A combo port contains one Gigabit port and one slot for mini-GBIC transceiver (SFP module).
+The GS-2024 is a stand-alone layer-2 Gigabit Ethernet switch with 24 100/1000Mbps ports and two mini-GBIC (Gigabit Interface Converter) slots for optical uplinking and one console port and RJ-45 port for local management.

 With its built-in web configurator, managing and configuring the switch is easy.
 In addition, the switch can also be managed via Telnet, any terminal emulator program on the console port, or third-party SNMP management.